ibm-cloud-docs/satellite/about.md

 [Attach as many hosts](/docs/satellite?topic=satellite-hosts) as you need to your {{site.data.keyword.satelliteshort}} location, and consider having a few extra in case resources such as services, clusters, or the control plane request extra capacity.
 You can use host labels to help manage capacity requests and automatically assign hosts to your resources.
 The hosts become the user-provided infrastructure (`upi`) worker nodes in your clusters, providing the compute capacity that is needed to run the cluster workloads.

 **Zones**<br>
 You must create at least 3 zones to spread hosts evenly across the {{site.data.keyword.satelliteshort}} location control plane, as well as for the worker pools in your clusters throughout the location.
-You can name these zones to represent the actual zones in your infrastructure provider.
+You can name these zones to represent the actual, physically separate zones in your infrastructure provider.

 ### {{site.data.keyword.cloud_notm}}
 {: #concept-ibm-cloud}